The isni package

 may change substantially.
 As such a degree of nonignorability is

-plausible in many applications, this small c value signals sensitivity.
+plausible in many applications, this small \(c\) value signals sensitivity.
 Prior

-research suggests c < 1 as
+research suggests \(c<1\) as a rule

-a rule of thumb to signal significant sensitivity.
+of thumb to signal significant sensitivity.

-example, the c statistics for
+In the sos example, the \(c\) statistics for

-are both less than
+(Intercept)} and faculty are both less than

-1, suggesting that these coefficients
+\(1\), suggesting that these

-are sensitive to nonignorability, confirming previous findings.
-Prior
+coefficients are sensitive to nonignorability, confirming previous

-research also found that neither the gender
+findings.
+Prior research also found that neither the gender

-interaction term between gender
+nor the interaction term between gender and

 In the above we do not explicitly specify an missing data mechanism

-model (MDM) via formula
+model (MDM) via formula argument in the

-function.
+isniglm function.
 The same analysis can be replicated by

 explicitly specifying an MDM model using the code below.
 The